FIXTradingCommunity/fix-simple-binary-encoding/v1-0-RC4/doc/05SchemaExtensionMechanism.md

 -   Message header encoding cannot change.

+-   In general, metadata changes such as name or description corrections do not break compatibility so long as wire format does not change.

 Changes that break those constraints require consumers to update to the current schema used by publishers.
-In general, metadata changes such as name or description corrections do not break compatibility so long as wire format does not change.
+An message template that has changed in an incompatible way should be assinged a new template "id" attribute.

 Message schema features for extension
 -------------------------------------